seg-org/rag-api/README.md

 # go to https://tavily.com and create an account + api key (for internet searches when there's no relevant data in rag)
 TAVILY_API_KEY=

+# 1. Go to wolfram alpha and sign up for a developer account
+# 2. Create an app and get your APP ID
+# 3. Save your APP ID into WOLFRAM_ALPHA_APPID env variable
+WOLFRAM_ALPHA_APPID=
 ```

 3. Copy `prompt_tone.example.json` in `./app/config` and paste it in the same directory as `prompt_tone.json` and fill in the desired base prompt (what tone should the bot respond to your messages) or keep it as is.

 ### Running